 Alexandra Daum says

 Hi Sam, I want to make sure first that you’ve added the milk to the recipe – that’s key, along with the coconut oil, in making the cookies spread enough.
 I’ve made this recipe so many times (last week!) and have never seen the problems you’ve described.
-The only other thing I can think of is that the oat flour might be a finer grind than what I used (I used Bob’s Red Mill for the almond flour, as pictured, as well as the oat flour and date sugar).
+The only other thing I can think of is baking sheet thickness.
 Are you using a fan-forced oven or is it without a fan?
 You can try reducing the temperature a bit and/or double stack your baking sheets if they’re cooking on the bottom too quickly.
 My baking sheets are the ones that come with ovens in Germany and they’re quite thick.
 Hope this helps!

 Sam says